Columbia Real Estate and Homes For SaleCity

 - The developed Downtown district offers a variety of good restaurants, bars, and breweries.

 - It is conveniently located along the Duck River, which offers a variety of scenic views and outdoor recreational activities.

-- The town of Columbia has very high crime rates.
+- The city of Columbia has very high crime rates.

-- Although the overall cost of living is below average, the area does have a much higher average expense rate for health care costs.
+- Although the overall cost of living is below average, the area does have a much higher average cost for health care.

 - Columbia public schools do not reflect the highest test scores and rankings.

 Average one-way commute times in Columbia are in line with the U.S. average of 26 minutes.
 Public transportation is pretty much non-existent within this small town, and the majority of the residents have their own car for transportation.
 You’ll find many major roadways running through Columbia, such as Hampshire Pike, Bear Creek Pike/Route 412, Route 31, and the nearby Interstate 65.